twse/random-stuff/README.md

 * **This page can't be displayed (You're not connected to the internet)** (Internet Explorer 11) – In this page is a button labeled **Fix connection problems** (pressing in the browser itself when the original page is accessed as `res://ieframe.dll/dnserror.htm` opens the network diagnostic tool – the button is also in the **Tools** menu; the menu item is not dimmed for computers not connected to the internet).

 ## Translations of EasyPaint into multiple languages
 All translations are in ts format (edited using Qt Linguist or other program).
 Generated translations can be found in [CMakeLists.txt](https://github.com/Gr1N/EasyPaint/CMakeLists.txt) (line 109).
-Nikita Grishko stopped development of this program last year in January.
+Nikita Grishko (the original author of this program) stopped development last year in January – his account is busy in other repositories.

 * Danish (da_DK)
 * Esperanto (eo)